 An router with 8MB flash have room for a 7.6-7.7MB firmware so any build smaller than that have space for internal jffs2.

-jffs2 requires 192KB for journalling + n blocks of 64KB for data, you can easily check the diff between mega and smaller build and calculate how big jffs2 size there is room for if flashing the smaller. _________________ I started out with nothing, and I've still got most of it left
+jffs2 requires 192KB for journalling + n blocks of 64KB for data, you can easily check the diff between mega and smaller build and calculate how big jffs2 size there is room for if flashing the smaller. _________________ You don’t really own a device until you can open it up and tear it apart

 Joined: 26 Jan 2008 Posts: 12874 Location: Behind The Reset Button